falseywinchnet/Cleanup/README.md

 # Cleanup
 Cleanup is a novel DSP algorithm for denoising speech.
+Cleanup is donationware except for paid reuse.

 It is designed to work primarily on radio- shortwave, FM, VHF, UHF.
+It does beat any AI.

 It is designed to work at a 48hkz input rate, but will work at other sampling rates with moderate predictability.